 In 1985, Mike founded Rebholtz Mechanical, which functioned as a unionized HVAC contracting firm for more than 20 years before closing its doors amid the economic downturn of 2008.
 In 2011, Mike re-emerged on the professional scene with Alternative Heating & Air Conditioning Solutions, Inc. As his first non-union business venture, Mike says he’s enjoyed the refreshing change of pace.
-“We’re able to do a lot of things we couldn’t under union constraints, like bring in plumbers and electricians, which allows us to provide our customers with more options.
+“We’re able to do a lot of things we couldn’t under union constraints, like bringing in plumbers and electricians, which allows us to provide our customers with more options.
 It’s been really fun to get a fresh start after so many years in the industry.”

-Originally from the Sacramento region, Mike resides today in Red Bluff Shores with his wife, Julie.
+Originally from the Sacramento region, Mike resides today in Redwood Shores with his wife, Julie.
 When asked his favorite part of living and working in the Bay Area, he says he appreciates the diversity of the population.
 “I originally planned to move up to Oregon and live in the country, but I’ve grown to like the diversity we have here.
 Overall, I find that consumers in the Bay Area tend to be very educated and open-minded.”

 In regard to his professional career, Mike espouses the importance of doing the right thing.
-“The main things are to be fair and honest, see things from each customer’s perspective, and give them what they want,” he says.
+“The main things are to be fair and honest, see things from the customer’s perspective, and give them what they want,” he says.
 “If a customer wants something that’s not in the contract, I’ll usually tell my guys to include it anyway, because I’m less concerned about who’s right than I am about making sure my customers are happy.”